Benign Prostatic Hyperplasia (BPH)

 - Some 15% of patients will still fail medication and will need surgery, the gold standard being TURP

 BPH is the benign enlargement of the prostate.
 The prostate gland is a small organ the size of a walnut that sits just below the bladder and surrounds the urethra.
 It produces fluid for nourishment of sperms.
-However, after the age of 50 years, it tends to enlarge due to hormone imbalance; BPH causes obstruction and irritation of the bladder leading to symptoms like slow / intermittent stream, and urinary frequency both day and night.
+However, after the age of 50 years, it tends to enlarge due to hormone imbalance; BPH tends to obstruct and irritate the bladder, leading to symptoms like slow / intermittent stream, and urinary frequency both day and night.
 BPH is assessed from the history, physical examination, ultrasound and uroflow investigations.
 Left untreated, the consequences are: damage to the bladder, urine infections, bladder stones and even kidney failure.
-Many men mistaken the symptoms to be due to their ageing bladder, but an enlarged prostate (either from BPH or cancer) needs to be excluded before assuming that the bladder symptoms are just “part of ageing”.
+Many men mistaken the symptoms to be due to an ageing bladder, but an enlarged prostate (either from BPH or cancer) needs to be excluded before assuming that the bladder symptoms are just “part of ageing”.

 Fig 1.
 IPSS is a questionnaire to determine the severity of the prostate symptoms

 2. Physical examination [Fig 2].
 The abdomen is examined for any bladder distension and a rectal exam (DRE) done to feel the consistency of the prostate and estimate its size.
-The DRE is also important from the point of detecting any hard prostate nodule that may indicate cancer.
+The DRE is also helpful in detecting any hard prostate nodule that may indicate cancer.

 Fig 2.
 Digital rectal exam (DRE) is done to assess the prostate size and shape

 3. Prostate Specific Antigen (PSA).
 This is a blood test to detect prostate cancer.
-It should not exceed 4 ug/L. If so, prostate cancer should be excluded by means of transrectal ultrasound guided biopsy (TRUS/bx).
+It should not exceed 4 ug/L. If so, prostate cancer must be excluded through transrectal ultrasound guided biopsy (TRUS/bx).

 4. Ultrasound [Fig 3].
-A prostate ultrasound is useful for assessing the prostate shape, measuring the prostate size, and determining the post-void residual urine volume [3a].
+Ultrasound can assess the prostate shape, prostate size, and determine the post-void residual urine volume [3a].
 A prostate size of > 20 ml and residual urine of > 100 ml is considered as abnormal.
 Ultrasound can also assess the kidneys to see if they are blocked (hydronephrosis) [3b].

 Fig 3a.
 Ultrasound to measure the prostate size and residual volume in the bladder

 Fig 3b.
-Ultrasound to show hydronephrosis of both kidneys from severe BPH
+Ultrasound showing hydronephrosis of both kidneys from severe BPH

 Fig 4.
-Uroflow machine is used to measure the speed of urine flow
+Uroflow machine is used to measure the speed of urination

 BPH can be a progressive disease.
 Left untreated, there is a risk of significant bladder blockage leading to high residual urine, which in turn can lead to repeated urinary infection and formation of bladder diverticuli / stone.
-As the blockage gets worse, swelling of the kidneys (hydronephrosis) can occur to cause kidney failure [5a].
-Ultimately, sudden inability to pass urine occurs to cause acute retention of urine [5b].
+As the blockage gets worse, chronic retention of urine and swelling of the kidneys (hydronephrosis) can occur to cause kidney failure [5a].
+Ultimately, sudden painful inability to pass urine occurs to cause acute retention of urine [5b].

 Fig 5a.
 Complications of BPH: residual urine, diverticuli, stone formation & ultimately, hydronephrosis